 Data is the new currency of business, the most critical asset of the modern organisation.
-In fact, enterprises that can gain business insights from their data are twice as likely to outperform their competitors; yet 72 percent of them have not started or are only planning big-data activities.2 In addition, organisations often spend too much money and time managing where their data is stored.
-The average firm purchases 24 percent more storage every year,3 but uses less than half of the capacity it already has.4
+In fact, enterprises that can gain business insights from their data are twice as likely to outperform their competitors; yet 72 percent of them have not started or are only planning big-data activities.1 In addition, organisations often spend too much money and time managing where their data is stored.
+The average firm purchases 24 percent more storage every year,2 but uses less than half of the capacity it already has.3

 IBM Spectrum Virtualise software in SVC helps make new and existing storage more effective.
 SVC includes many functions traditionally deployed separately in disk systems.
 By including these in a virtualisation system, SVC standardises functions across virtualised storage for greater flexibility and potentially lower costs.

 IBM Spectrum Virtualise functions benefit all virtualised storage.
 For example, Easy Tier optimises use of flash storage.
-Real-time Compression enhances efficiency even further by enabling the storage of up to five times as much active primary data in the same physical disk space.1 Finally, high-performance thin provisioning helps automate provisioning.
+Real-time Compression enhances efficiency even further by enabling the storage of up to five times as much active primary data in the same physical disk space.1 Encryption helps improve data security, and finally, high-performance thin provisioning helps automate provisioning.
 These benefits can help extend the useful life of existing storage assets, reducing costs.

 Integrating these functions into SVC also means that they are designed to operate smoothly together, reducing management effort.